Te Ngākau Civic Square: History

 The first real plans for the Civic Square date back to 1943, when the Architectural Research Group proposed a public square surrounded by civic buildings including the then-new library, a new town hall, theatres, and an underground car park in the area under the front of the library.
-A council administration building next to the existing town hall was approved by the government in 1945 and the foundations were laid in 1948, but the nine-storey building wasn't completed until December 1955.
-By 1957 town planners were considering building a new town hall, but this didn't happen until the Michael Fowler Centre was built in the 1980s.
+A council administration building next to the existing town hall was approved by the government in 1945 and the foundations were laid in 1948, but the nine-storey building was not completed until December 1955.
+By 1957 town planners were considering building a new town hall, but this did not happen until the Michael Fowler Centre was built in the 1980s.

 In 1964, Wellington City Council zoned an area bounded by Jervois Quay and Mercer, Cuba and Harris Streets as 'Civic Centre', and later bought leases for properties in the area with a view to constructing a new town hall and civic precinct.

 In 1974, Wellington City Council commissioned Professor Robert Kennedy to design a civic precinct in the area bounded by Jervois Quay, Wakefield Street, Victoria Street and Harris Street.
 Kennedy's plan involved the closure of part of Mercer Street to create a pedestrian plaza, and Kennedy assumed that the town hall would be demolished and replaced with a new building.
 However, there was public opposition to demolition of the town hall, and in 1983 the council decided to retain the building even though the Michael Fowler Centre had been built right next door.

 In 1987, Wellington City Council appointed Fletcher Development and Construction Ltd as project developers for the civic square.
 Fletchers brought in architects Maurice Tebbs, Gordon Moller and Ian Athfield, with Athfield as chief architect.
 The project involved building a new library, conversion of the existing library into the City Gallery, extension and refurbishment of City Council buildings, earthquake strengthening and refurbishment of the Town Hall, car parking space, design of the new public space and a link to the waterfront.
 The project was completed in 1992.

 Civic Square was officially opened with a programme of events called 'Square Affair' on 22 and 23 November 1991.
 At that time, Civic Square had the Māori name 'Te Marae Ātea'.
 On 14 June 2018, as part of the City Council's new te reo Māori policy, Te Taiahu, the square was renamed to 'Te Ngākau Civic Square'.
 The new name, meaning 'the heart', was gifted to the city by local iwi, Taranaki Whānui ki te Upoko o te Ika a Māui.

+Civic Square was closed in January 2025 for basement strengthening, repaving, landscaping and the addition of new water features, play areas and seating.
+The square was re-opened to the public in March 2026.